cs3281/lectures/README.md

 ## Exams

-A midterm exam will be given in-class and use the entire class period.
+A midterm exam will be given in-class and use the entire class period on October 5th.
 Do not be late.
 The final exam will cover the entire course – it is not merely a second midterm.
+It will be administered at the official exam time, which depends upon your section.
+Refer to the [official exam schedule](https://registrar.vanderbilt.edu/documents/Fall_2023_exam_schedule.pdf).

 For each exam, you may prepare a single standard 8.5”x11” piece of notebook paper with your handwritten notes to use during the exam.
 Importantly, these notes must be entirely *handwritten* directly on the paper *by you*.
 You cannot photocopy others’ notes or print notes that you wrote by hand on a tablet.
 You cannot literally cut-and-paste figures from the textbook or other sources, but, if you so choose, you may reproduce them by hand yourself on your note sheet.
 Note sheets will be collected, and violations of these terms will be considered a violation of the Honor Code.

-The assignments and examinations are critical parts of the learning experience.
-Plagiarizing or otherwise violating the Honor Code robs you of that learning experience.
-If you do not want to engage in this learning experience authentically, please do not enroll in the class, as you will be wasting your time, our time, and preventing an otherwise eager student on the wait list from enrolling in the class.

-Programming assignments will be tested using Ubuntu and are expected to be developed and run in that environment.
-You should expect to receive an average of one assignment a week.
-Assignments will usually be given on a Tuesday and will be due the next Monday by 11:59pm Central Time.
-Students will have access to a personal Virtual Machine provided by VUIT and hosted on Amazon AWS.
-Instructions for accessing these machines can be found on the [xv6 Wiki](https://github.com/cs3281/lectures/wiki); however, you are free to use whatever development environment you so choose; however, note that the instructors will not provide support for alternative development environments.
-All assignments will be evaluated using the Ubuntu-based AWS environment.

 ## In-class Assessments

 There will be a series of *brief* and hopefully straightforward in-class assessments, which may be conducted over an online tool such as TopHat.
 The main objectives of these assessments are to encourage (and measure) class attendance and to gauge understanding of the readings before class.
 They also serve as a means of evaluating how well the class has understood concepts before moving on to new material.

 To take some of the stress out of these assessments, you do not need a perfect score to get full credit for the assessment.
 The goal is for scores over approximately 80% to earn full credit, but depending upon the assessment, that bar may be lowered at the instructor’s discretion.
 For example, if there are fewer than five questions, you will receive full credit if you get at most one wrong.
 If you do not score points sufficient to reach the full-credit bar, your score will be relative to that bar.
 For example, if an assessment has four questions, you will need three to score full credit.
 If you only get two correct, your score will be 2/3 = 66%.

 Attendance in class is expected.
 Please inform the instructor ahead of time if you have an excused absence.